victordejong/debian-preseed-generator/README.md

 This project exists to provide a miminum configuration for a full Debian installation with sane defaults used where relevant.

+The preseed installs to a singe disk with LVM and uses a simple static networking setup or DHCP.
+The default user/pass is `jan/Welkom123!@#`, with the same password for the root user.

+`sudo` and `ssh-server` are installed by default.
 ## Requirements

 - `python3`